 For admission forms or more information on course schedules, contact the advisor:

-If you are not already admitted to a UWM graduate degree program, you must complete an application to the UWM Graduate School .
+If you are not already admitted to a UWM graduate degree program, you must apply to the UWM Graduate School .

 Is there a deadline to apply?